Trevortds/trevortds.github.io/_posts/blog/2016-03-16-what-is-the-probability-that-a-rhyme-occurs-in-a-given-language.md

 is a kind of disappointing rhyme.
 If I were in a poetry class, that would get me a solid C, only because I kept the meter.
 However, in Persian

->Morde budam, zande shodam gariye budam khande shodam
+>Morde bodam, zende shodam gerye bodam khande shodam
->dult ashagh amad o man dult painde shodam
+>dowlat e eshgh âmad o man dowlat e pâyande shodam

 is totally fine.
 In fact, many Persian speakers can recite this poem by heart, it's one of the most famous poems by one of the most famous poets, Rumi.
 Every line ends with "-am" which is the marker for 1st person singular verb agreement, and a Persian speaker would call that rhyme.